winged/chirp/README.rst

    make check
    sudo make install

-In-source build is also possible.
+Install to prefix /usr, but copy to package dir.
+(Package creation)

 .. code-block:: bash

-   ./configure
+   cd build
+   ../configure --prefix /usr
    make
    make check
-   sudo make install
+   make install DEST=pkgdir

 ..
 [3] Script-headers can be patched to work with python2.
 It also possible to generate the makefile on a different system (for example in a embedded scenario)